aerni/tailwindcss-rfs/README.md

 ## Usage
 1. Add `tailwindcss-rfs` to the plugins array of your Tailwind config
-2. Add the `rfs` variant to any utility you want
+2. Add the `rfs` variant to the desired core plugins

 ```js
 // tailwind.config.js